qedkymish/qedkymish/README.md

 ### 👨‍💻 About me:

 - 👀 Interested in systems programming, algorithms, and building efficient software.
-- 🧠 Currently strengthening my foundation in C++, data structures, and computer architecture.
+- 🧠 Building solid systems-level foundations through C++, data structures, and computer architecture.
 - 🎓 Computer Science student at Grossmont College.
 - 🔬 Exploring the mathematical foundations behind machine learning and AI.
 - 💞 Open to collaborating on open-source tools, systems projects, or data-driven applications.